EASEA/easea/README.md

 ===============================================

 In this beta version, EASENA contains two compilers within one program: EASEA and EASNA.
-- The EASEA compiler (for artificial evolution) is automatically used on files with extension .ez
+- The EASEA compiler (for artificial evolution) is automatically used on files using extension .ez
-- The EASNA compiler (for neural networks) is automatically used on files with a .nz extension.
+- The EASNA platform (for neural networks) is automatically used on files using extension .nz

 ## Requirements